jspsych/jsPsych/docs/markdown_docs/about/contributing.md

 ## Writing new plugins

 New plugins are welcome additions to the library.
-Plugins can be distributed independently of the main library, or added to the GitHub repository via a pull request and the process described above.
-If you want to add your plugin to the main library, then there are a few guidelines to follow.
+Plugins can be distributed independently of the main library or added to the GitHub repository via a pull request and the process described above.
+If you want to add your plugin to the main library then there are a few guidelines to follow.

 #### Make the plugin as general as possible